SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System: Introduction

 \section{Introduction}

-Current research in robot learning primarily focuses on manipulation tasks involving static or slow-moving objects, such as folding clothes~\citep{avigal2022speedfolding, wu2024unigarmentmanip}, pouring water~\citep{wang2024gmm, luo2024intelligent}, and grasping arbitrary items~\citep{vuong2024grasp, shao2020unigrasp}.
-While these achievements represent significant progress, they address scenarios with relatively simple dynamics.
-Yet, the real world is replete with dynamic scenarios involving high-speed moving objects that demand rapid perception and precise control, from catching falling items~\citep{zhang2024catch} and intercepting projectiles~\citep{natarajan2024preprocessing} to navigating through crowded environments with moving obstacles~\citep{gao2023improved}.
-These challenging contexts require robots to process information and react at speeds approaching or even surpassing human capabilities, thereby posing a critical frontier for advancing robotic learning beyond simplified, low-dynamic environments.
-To address these challenges, we explore the control of high-speed moving objects, with table tennis serving as an ideal testbed.
-This dynamic sport presents unique challenges beyond traditional robotics applications, requiring millisecond-level timing accuracy and millimeter-level spatial precision.
+Current research in robot learning primarily focuses on manipulation tasks involving static or slow-moving objects~\citep{avigal2022speedfolding, wu2024unigarmentmanip, wang2024gmm, luo2024intelligent, vuong2024grasp, shao2020unigrasp}.
+While these achievements represent significant progress, they predominantly address scenarios with relatively simple dynamics and predictable object behaviors.
+However, real-world environments are replete with dynamic scenarios involving high-speed moving objects that demand rapid perception and precise control, from catching falling items~\citep{zhang2024catch} and intercepting projectiles~\citep{natarajan2024preprocessing} to navigating through crowded environments~\citep{gao2023improved}.
+These high-speed scenarios present fundamentally more challenging problems requiring millisecond-level decision making and robust handling of dynamic uncertainties.

+Table tennis provides an ideal testbed for developing such capabilities, as it constitutes an optimal paradigm for high-speed robotic interaction while exhibiting exceptional generalizability.
+This task embodies Moravec's paradox~\citep{moravec1988mind} in its purest form: what appears as a simple recreational activity to humans represents one of the most challenging domains for robotics, demanding the integration of high-speed perception, predictive modeling, and precise motor control.
+Beyond its apparent simplicity, this task systematically encapsulates the fundamental challenges of dynamic robotics: millisecond-scale perception and prediction, precise manipulation under temporal constraints, and real-time strategic planning.
+The core competencies developed, including high-speed object tracking, precision manipulation, and adaptive control, demonstrate direct transferability to industrial automation~\cite{deka2024comprehensive}, medical robotics~\cite{wah2025rise}, and aerospace trajectory interception systems~\cite{baradaran2025advanced}.
+This inherent scalability positions table tennis as a systematic methodology for developing foundational capabilities essential for advanced robots operating in dynamic, time-critical environments.